-What is a Commitment Fee?
+What is Commitment Fee?

-The Commitment Fee is a fee charged by lenders to borrowers on the unused portion (i.e. undrawn portion) of a line of credit facility.
+The Commitment Fee is a fee charged by lenders to borrowers on the unused portion (i.e. the undrawn portion) of a line of credit facility.

-Furthermore, senior loan agreements with revolving credit facilities (or “revolvers”) are often structured with a commitment fee as part of the lending terms.
+Senior loan agreements with revolving credit facilities (or “revolvers”) are often structured with a commitment fee as part of the lending terms.

+Certain lenders charge a flat fee as a percentage of the total loan amount.
 But the far more common type of pricing method is to charge only for the “unused” amount.

-Interest is charged on the revolver only on the amount drawn down, per the lending agreement.
+Therefore, interest is charged on the revolver only on the amount drawn down, per the lending agreement.

-The commitment fee is most often associated with a revolver – a line of credit packaged alongside senior loans and meant to be drawn down if the borrower requires immediate short-term liquidity (i.e. “emergency credit card” for companies).
+The commitment fee is most frequently associated with a revolver – a line of credit packaged alongside senior loans and meant to be drawn down if the borrower requires immediate short-term liquidity (i.e. “emergency credit card” for companies).

 While an insignificant source of returns, commitment fees are still charged by lenders to keep the line of credit available to be drawn upon on an “as-needed” basis.

-Commitment Fee Example
+Revolver Commitment Fee Calculation Example

 Suppose a bank and a company have agreed on a $100m term loan financing package that comes alongside a revolver with the following:

 - Maximum Capacity = $20 million